eBay/TrustFabric/StrongIdentity.md

 Specification meets the confidentiality requirement by enforcing the TLS 1.2 (or higher) mechanism for encrypting the communication over the network.

-### Man-in-th-middle protection
+### Man-in-the-middle protection

-Man-in-the-middle protections differ for session and fabric layer and are covered separately below.
+Man-in-the-middle protection differ for session and fabric layer and are covered separately below.

-Session (user) layer requires user identity delegation to be tied to authorized presented (client/relying-party application) via `azp` claims.
+Session (user) layer requires user identity delegation to be tied to authorized party(client/relying-party application) via `azp` claims.
 Any scenario where resource-server needs user delegation are captured via authorized forwarder (`azf`) claims.
 With session level `access token` with `azp` and `azf` claims and source service sending the fabric layer `access token` that establishes the identity as referenced in `azp` or `azf` claims, confused-deputy, man-in-the middle (via token stealing or replay) and replay attacks are avoided for session layer.

-Session (user) layer relies of fabric layer for avoiding the these attack, hence it is important to build man-in-the-middle, replay and and impersonation protections in the fabric (application) layer tokens.
+Session (user) layer relies on the fabric layer for avoiding these types of attacks, hence it is important to build man-in-the-middle, replay and and impersonation protections in the fabric (application) layer tokens.

 #### Fabric layer IP based protection